RokalmGit/paymenttrackerrep/README.md

 Installation instructions:

-1) Extract maven.zip to the desktop.
+1) Extract maven.rar to the desktop.

 2) Download the latest version of JDK and install it.
 It can be found here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html